-Department Welsh Baccalaureate Director of Welsh Baccalaureate Mr D McLoughlin Qualification description/title Skills Challenge Certificate Examination board WJEC
+Department Welsh Baccalaureate

+Director of Welsh Baccalaureate Mr D McLoughlin

+Subject title Skills Challenge Certificate

+Examination board WJEC

+Summary of course

-The course covers the 'Skills Challenge Certificate', which represents a full GCSE qualification.
-The Skills Challenge Certificate normally comprises of four challenges, three of which are completed as controlled assessments:
+This academic year sees the delivery of the Welsh Baccalaureate qualification called the 'Skills Challenge Certificate'.
+The Skills Challenge Certificate comprises of four challenges completed as controlled assessments:

 - 1. Global Citizenship Challenge

-- 2. Community Challenge (not to be submitted; please see below)
+- 2. Community Challenge

 - 3. Employability and Enterprise Challenge

-- 4. Individual Project
+- 4. Personal Project

-However, due to the exceptional circumstances surrounding Coronavirus, centres have been allowed to enter either the Global Citizenship Challenge OR the Community Challenge and as such the latter will not be submitted this academic year.
-All of the marks awarded in each of the challenges (at Distinction, Merit, Pass, or Pass L1) are added up and a final grade (A\ to p1) is awarded for the Skills Challenge Certificate.
+All of the marks awarded in each of the challenges are added up and a final grade (A to C) is awarded for the Skills Challenge Certificate.
 During the challenges, the students will develop and be assessed on the following skills and aptitudes: